vibharathi/childdevelopmentllm/README.md

 - Its initial choice of the Tiny Llama model was not good, as it was making a lot of spelling mistakes and giving very short and sometimes unrelated answers.
 I switched the model to Llama 3.2.
 - Noisiness was being detected by the file name, but it should be detected by the content instead.
 I added a content filter which looks at things like implausible claims, keywords, etc.
 - I suggested the use of ChromaDB for the embeddings approach so that the indexing can be preserved across sessions.
 - I added explicit age-based filtering, which improved the results greatly.
+It also only added age-based filtering to Chroma Retriever not Hybrid Retriever thus skewing the results, which I debugged and caught.
 - With a lot of repeated code in both the strategies, I asked it to refactor and extract it into utils.
 Moved all tests to dedicated test directory.
 - The initial implementation, was doing query time filtering, which I felt is unnecessary because the noisy documents should not even be persisted in the database.
 So I requested it to change it to index time filtering instead.
 - I ran into an issue where Llama 3.2 was extremely slow on my Mac, so I wrote a benchmark and also enabled GPU acceleration to improve its performance.
 - I made sure that constants are not hard-coded and unused code and empty directories are removed.

-That being said, Claude is an excellent partner in coding, and I use it very heavily for all projects.
-It also acts as a brainstorming partner and teacher.
-However, it is important to check its work as it tends to produce too much redundant code which could affect performance.
-I also need to continually make sure to whet its design choices, break down work into digestable chunks and add sufficient tests.
+That being said, Claude is an excellent partner in coding, and I use it very heavily for all projects.However, its best to have it explain and run design choices by you, break its work down into digestable chunks.
+While making big design changes, it might forget to make it in all places, so that is another thing to watch for.
+Lastly it produces a lot of repeated code and is verbose in general, so having it do a round of cleanup in the end - refactor, remove redundancies, make constants etc.

 ## Future Improvements